-Spiller was part of A&M's monster recruiting class last year that finished No. 3 in the country.
+Spiller was part of A&M's monster recruiting class that finished No. 3 in the country.
 The former four-star prospect didn't enter college with as lofty of expectations as Bronny Jr. or the next Manning prodigy, but he does have a legacy to fulfill.

-The Aggies leading rusher's father, Fred Spiller, also played for the Aggies back in the early 2000s.
+The former College Station rusher's father, Fred Spiller, also played for the Aggies back in the early 2000s.
 A tight end, Fred Spiller was forced to quit the sport because of a back issue in 2001 while playing under legendary A&M coach R.C.
 Slocum.

-In his first college football game, he rushed for 106 yards on just seven carries versus Texas State.
-Spiller scored his first touchdown — the first of two that game — in another 100-yard rushing performance against Lamar.
+In his first-ever college football game, he rushed for 106 yards on just seven carries versus Texas State.
+Spiller scored his first touchdown -- the first of two that game -- in another 100-yard rushing performance against Lamar.

-Isaiah Spiller Highlights
+Isaiah Spiller Texas A&M Highlights

-Spiller's breakout game that thrusted him into one of the SEC's top-10 rushers came against UTSA.
+Spiller's breakout game that thrust him into one of the SEC's top-10 rushers came against UTSA.
 The 6-foot-1, 220-pound back scored three touchdowns and totaled 217 rushing yards on 20 carries.
 That total was good enough to tie former TAMU running back Trayveon Williams' (who now plays for the Cincinnati Bengals) single-game freshman rushing record.

 "The more we can create that without the QB run, it's good," Fisher told The Eagle.
 "So when the QB run comes or the options off of that are good, it's a complete team thing."

 Still, he found more than 75 yards on the ground against Ole Miss, Mississippi State and South Carolina.
-Back-to-back road contests against top teams in Georgia and LSU to wrap up a tough November slate won’t make it any easier to gain yardage.
+Back-to-back road contests against top teams in Georgia and LSU didn't make his job any easier last season in the NCAA.

-Isaiah Spiller's Commitment to TAMU
+RB Spiller's Commitment to TAMU

-A four-star running back coming out of Klein Collins High School (Spring, TX), Spiller was the ninth-ranked running back in the country in the class of 2019.
+A four-star running back coming out of Klein Collins High School (Spring, TX), Spiller was the ninth-ranked running back in the country in the Class of 2019.
 He was also ranked 23rd overall in the state of Texas and 152nd nationally.